martinheidegger/zei-sca-git/readme.en.md

 }
 ```

-After that we have 4 variables that we need to start our server:
+After that we need 4 variables to start our server:

 - `SECRET`
 - `GITHUB_ORG`
 - `GITHUB_TOKEN`
 - `SCAPHOLD_TOKEN`

-All we need to do now is to start `now` with those variables.
+Abd we can easily start `now` with those variables.

 ```bash
 $ now -e SECRET=secret \